tushardubey/TaskSphere/README.md

 - Add unit tests for API endpoints.
 - Implement frontend for better user experience.
-- Integrate CI/CD pipeline for automated testing and deployment.
+- Extend Jenkins pipeline with automated testing and notifications.

 ---